supermarsx/not-stonks-bot/research/binance/binance_api_analysis.md

 ## Supported Order Types and Parameters

 Binance supports a range of Spot order types: Market, Limit, Stop-Limit, Stop-Market, OCO (One Cancels the Other), Trailing Stop, OTO (One Triggers the Other), and OTOCO (One Triggers a One Cancels the Other).
 These order types map to conditional behaviors that trigger market or limit orders when specified criteria are met.
 Time in force (TIF) options such as Good-Til-Canceled (GTC), Immediate-or-Cancel (IOC), and Fill-or-Kill (FOK) govern execution finality, and iceberg quantities allow splitting larger orders into controlled slices.
 Self-Trade Prevention modes influence order behavior in the presence of potential self-matching, and Smart Order Routing (SOR) allocations provide transparency into execution paths.
-The trading endpoints clarify conditional fields in responses, and the support FAQ offers accessible descriptions of each order type's behavior.[^11][^9]
+The trading endpoints clarify conditional fields in responses, and the support FAQ offers accessible descriptions of each order type’s behavior.[^11][^9]

 Table 16: Order types vs trigger conditions and execution behavior